brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 In this project we implement three different versions of the quantum Fourier transformation (QFT) using Qiskit:

-1. A monolothic (non-distributed) version of the quantum Fourier transformation.
+1. A monolithic (non-distributed) version of the quantum Fourier transformation.
     We use this as a reference to check whether the results of the two distributed versions are correct.